-- Ensuring students log into the OLS and their courses to complete assignments to the best of their abilities - Ensuring that students spend an adequate amount of time studying/reading online materials - Ensuring that students are logged into and engaged in required ClassConnect sessions - Ensuring that students attend required testing sessions - Ensuring that all student attendance is logged accurately - Monitoring students weekly progress reports - Communcating with teachers/staff in a timely manner - Attending required conferences and sessions with your student(s) teachers/staff.
+- Ensuring students log into the OLS and their courses to complete assignments to the best of their abilities - Ensuring that students spend an adequate amount of time studying/reading online materials - Ensuring that students are logged into and engaged in required Class Connect sessions - Ensuring that students attend required testing sessions - Monitoring students' weekly progress reports - Communicating with teachers/staff in a timely manner - Attending the required conferences and sessions with your student(s) teachers/staff.

-ALDCA has chosen the K12® curriculum because it is designed to help children exceed state, national and international standards.
+ALDCA has chosen the K12 curriculum because it is designed to help children exceed state, national and international standards.
 Lesson planning, materials preparation, progress planning, teaching and the administration of a student's day-to-day education are both exciting and challenging.
-All these things require parental commitment to the discipline and organization implicit in the skills needed to manage a first-class education.
+All these things require parental commitment to discipline and organization implicit in the skills needed to manage a first-class education.